hmc-cs111-spring2023/language-design/README.md

 Great responses will go a bit beyond, e.g., by using (and citing) a source outside of the readings.
 Here are some excellent additional readings:

+- [_C is Manly, Python is for “n00bs”: How False Stereotypes Turn Into Technical "Truths"_][languagestereotypes] by Jean Yang & Ari Rabkin
+  - cite as: [Yang and Rabkin, 2015]
 - [_When and How to Develop Domain-Specific Languages_][whenandhow]\* by
   Marjan Mernik, Jan Heering, and Anthony M. Sloane
   - cite as: [Mernik _et al._, 2005]